Occupy Buffer Zone: Police raid

-On 6 April 2012, a strong police force from the Republic of Cyprus gathered in the area occupied by the activists and raided the occupied buildings at around 10:15pm.
-The operation included the anti-terrorist department and the anti-drug department of the police force.
+On 6 April 2012, a Cyprus Police force from the Republic of Cyprus gathered in the area occupied by the activists and raided the occupied buildings at around 10:15pm.
+The anti-terrorist Mobile Immediate Action Unit and the anti-drugs department led the police force.
 Policemen, equipped with guns, helmets and batons smashed the door and entered the building.
 A sequence of screaming and sounds of smashing and breaking followed.
-The police reported that it made 28 arrests, including 11 minors and that it had confiscated 1 gram of cannabis.
+The police reported that it made 28 arrests, including 11 minors and that it had confiscated 1 gram (1/28 oz) of cannabis.

 The police was reported to have used excessive and unjustified violence in the operation.
 Eyewitnesses reported that the police repeatedly hit a 24-year-old woman, "causing a massive bump to her forehead, as well as multiple cuts and bruises".
 Reports were also made of sexual assault on a 19-year-old woman, the beating of two activists that were arrested in the building, and for unjustified violence on the crowd of activists and passers by that had gathered outside the building.

 A demonstration against police brutality and the police raid was organised on 12 April by political student magazine Skapoula, whose members had been participating in the movement and were arrested by the police on 6 April.